-The customer experience in restaurants can be radically different between Italy and Canada.
-Most of my considerations can probably apply to all of North America, but in this article I will be referring specifically to my Canadian experience.
+Table service, the customer experience in restaurants, can be radically different between Italy and Canada.
+Most of my considerations can probably apply to all of North America, but in this article, I will be referring specifically to my Canadian experience.

 At the end of the meal, in return for the many courtesies, the guest leaves a tip according to a tradition designed to reward good service with an act of generosity.

 Customer and patron

 In Italy, when dining in, a service charge (usually 10%) is automatically added to the bill.
 It represents an actual fee, not a gratuity, explicitly named in the cheque as the cost of cover and service (‘coperto e servizio’).
 The extra charge is meant to account for the rental of clean tableware and linens, as well as (part of) the waiters’ wages.

 The relationship between customer and waiter is therefore quite business-like: the waiter takes the order, serves the food, and the customer pays for the service.
 Because of this, Italians don’t have a problem with calling the waiter when they need it – they know it’s the waiter’s responsibility to assist.
 As a result, the waiters don’t need to constantly check on the tables.